wowu/docker-rollout/README.md

    docker rollout web --pre-stop-hook "touch /tmp/drain && sleep 10"
    ```

-   **Important:** make sure the sleep time is longer than the healthcheck `interval` × `retries` + time to finish processing open requests (e.g. `interval: 10s`, `retries: 3`, additional time of 5s = `sleep 35`) so the healthcheck has enough time to mark the container as unhealthy.
+   **Important:** make sure the sleep time is longer than the healthcheck `interval` × `retries` + `time to finish processing open requests` (e.g. interval: 10s, retries: 3, additional time of 5s = sleep 35) so the healthcheck has enough time to mark the container as unhealthy.

-With this configuration, a rollout process will look like this:
+With this configuration, a rollout process looks like this:

 1. New container is started.
 2. Docker daemon marks the old container as healthy.